-At the time there were 42 charities set up to help criminals, but just one existed for victims - Victim Support (now there are 3 or 4 for the families of homicide victims).
+At the time there were 42 charities set up to help criminals.
+Just one existed for victims.
+Victim Support.
+(Now there are 3 or 4 for the families of homicide).
 “I wanted advice, knowledge, information… They never did anything for me.”

 Along this path, I have paved the way with dozens of initiatives to improve victims’ quality of life.
 Among other projects and along with others, I founded Victims Voice (the group was dubbed with this name by none other than Tony Blair while he was still in opposition).

 I have driven from east to west across the US meeting with organisations that share some part of my vision.
 I have created training videos and seminars to improve the communication capabilities of law enforcement officers, known as Family Liaison Officers, who are the first line in interacting with victim’s families.

 I have been instrumental in creating a victims’ siblings mentor scheme to give them a forum for talking about their and their families’ worries and concerns and generally helps them get things off their minds.
 I help victims get to court hearings when they otherwise might not have the resources to attend, especially ‘Appeal Hearings’ when the victim drops out of the financial assistance zone.

 And each year I organise the largest FREE conference in the UK for victims to come together and collectivize their actions.
 “They want to meet others who’ve been there.”
 This conference attracts Ministers at the highest level working within the system.